zebrunner/carina/docs/configuration.md

    Use `R.CONFIG.put("selenium_url", "http://new_host:4444/wd/hub");` to override parameter globally for the rest of tests or `R.CONFIG.put("selenium_url", "http://localhost:4444/wd/hub", true);` to override for current test only.
 3. Can I use `R` class to get/put other parameters (testdata, api, database etc)?
    Use such notation to access other parameters: `R.TESTDATA.get("myParam"), `R.DATABASE.put("db.driver", "org.postgresql.Driver")` etc
-4. Can I return non string param values?
-   Primitives type values might be returned using `getInt, getLong, getDouble and getBoolean` methods
 5. Crypted values are returned in encrypted format.
 How can I decrypt them?
    Use `R.CONFIG.getDecrypted(String key)` method to read decrypted value.
    > You should have valid crypto key to be able to decrypt values, for details visit [Security](https://zebrunner.github.io/carina/advanced/security/)